Best Schools in Riyadh: What Expats Need to Know

 Below, we’ve rounded up the very best international schools in Riyadh for 2025 – complete with curriculum info, founding dates, and all-important location tips.

-Top International Schools in Riyadh (2025 Edition)
+Some of the Best International Schools in Riyadh

 British International School Riyadh (BISR)